hikari-py/hikari/README.md

 Hikari does not include a command framework by default, so you will want to pick a third party library to do it:

+- [`arc`](https://github.com/hypergonial/hikari-arc) - a bot framework with with a focus on type-safety and correctness.
+- [`crescent`](https://github.com/magpie-dev/hikari-crescent) - a command handler for Hikari that keeps your project neat and tidy.
 - [`lightbulb`](https://github.com/tandemdude/hikari-lightbulb) - a simple and easy to use command framework for Hikari.
 - [`tanjun`](https://github.com/FasterSpeeding/Tanjun) - a flexible command framework designed to extend Hikari.
-- [`crescent`](https://github.com/magpie-dev/hikari-crescent) - a command handler for Hikari that keeps your project neat and tidy.

 ---